JosephPVera/Guide-for-DFT-calculations/Quantum-ESPRESSO/phonons/phon_phonopy/readme.md

 The aim of the relaxation calculation is to find the most stable arrangement of atoms by minimizing total energy, reducing internal forces to zero, and optimizing cell geometry.
 The calculation is performed in the same way as described in section **1.3.
 Relaxation** in the [primitive folder](https://github.com/JosephPVera/Guide-for-DFT-calculations/tree/main/Quantum-ESPRESSO/Primitive).

 ## 1.2.
 Supercell
+[Phonopy](https://phonopy-github-io.translate.goog/phonopy/qe.html?_x_tr_sl=en&_x_tr_tl=es&_x_tr_hl=es&_x_tr_pto=tc#) uses the finite-displacement and supercell approach to calculate phonon properties by first creating a larger supercell of the crystal and then slightly displacing atoms from their equilibrium positions.
+For each displacement, it calculates the resulting atomic forces using a first-principles method such as DFT.
+Phonopy uses these forces to determine the force constants, which describe how strongly atoms interact when displaced.
+It then constructs the dynamical matrix and diagonalizes it to obtain the phonon frequencies and eigenvectors throughout the Brillouin zone.

 ## 1.3.
 Non-analytical term correction (NAC)